Reasons to Move Revenues or Expenses

 MIT must have compiled documentation of fulfillment of the full cost sharing obligation by the end date of the award.

-VPF will contact OSP for consultation if they have any questions on Coeus data, if the Federal Award was not fully expended, if final adjustments to unrecovered F&A, used as cost sharing, are necessary or if they feel the DLC has not fulfilled the cost sharing obligation described in Coeus.
+VPF will contact RAS for consultation if they have any questions on Kuali Coeus data, if the federal award was not fully expended, if final adjustments to unrecovered F&A, used as cost sharing, are necessary or if they feel the DLC has not fulfilled the cost sharing obligation described in Coeus.
 The final closeout process and submission of the final financial report will be delayed until documentation of the full cost sharing commitment has been provided and audited.

-- Review Coeus, sponsor notices of award, and amendments to understand sponsor terms and conditions
+- Review Kuali Coeus, sponsor notices of award, and amendments to understand sponsor terms and conditions

 - Prioritize monthly Financial Review and Control to actively monitor WBS projects during the life of the award